-CO1 To analyze and estimate haemoglobin

-levels and total WBC.
+CO1 To analyze and estimate haemoglobin levels and total WBC.

-CO2 To analyze and estimate red blood cell

-counts and identify blood groups.

-CO3 To analyze and interpret differential

-WBC counts and PCV
+CO2

+CO3

 CO4 To analyze ESR and blood indices.

-CO5 Estimating and analyzing bleeding

-count, clotting time and blood pressure.
+CO5 Estimating and analyzing bleeding count, clotting time and blood pressure.

 1. A.K Jain, Practical Handbook of Human Physiology.

 1. Guyton and Hall Text Book of Physiology.